Travis Reginal, MPA, Staff Writer, Brief Policy Perspectives

 Civil rights for African-Americans did not come easily.
 Many white Americans vehemently opposed them or silently watched the struggle, distancing themselves from the pain of their fellow citizens.
 Those feelings of superiority do not easily go away.
 While we cannot legislate hatred away, we can use policy to make it more difficult for African-Americans to be penalized because of their race.
 There are few examples similar to the work Kendi is doing spearheading anti-racist research, but an important principle is that anti-racist ideas hold that no racial group is inferior.

 In a country as diverse as the U.S., there will always be a need for ongoing dialogue and education on racial tensions.
 We will also always need to continue pushing for equitable policy, as no policy victory can be permanent.
 The two pieces have to be intertwined.
-Every sector, public, private, and nonprofit, needs to work towards improving race relations, as each has contributed to implementing racist policies and practices.
+Every sector, public, private, and nonprofit, needs to work toward improving race relations, as each has contributed to implementing racist policies and practices.
 It’s not simply the role of educators or policy makers.
 We all have a role.
 I believe that when we are able to create community despite our differences, that is something to be celebrated.